wiverson/htmx-demo/README.md

 ## Dependencies

-[WebJars](https://www.webjars.org) are used to include Bootstrap, jQuery, htmx and hyperscript.
+[WebJars](https://www.webjars.org) are used to install and manage Bootstrap, jQuery, htmx and hyperscript.
 While Bootstrap v5 doesn't technically need jQuery any more, I left it in for now just in case.
 More information on [using WebJars with Spring Boot](https://www.webjars.org/documentation#springboot).

-You can add the WebJars for [htmx](https://htmx.org/) and [hyperscript](https://hyperscript.org/ to your pom.xml like
+You can add the WebJars for [htmx](https://htmx.org/) and [hyperscript](https://hyperscript.org/) to your pom.xml like
 this:

 ```xml